overhangio/tutor/README.md

     make assets

 These commands should be run just once.
 They will create the database tables and generate static assets, such as images, stylesheets and Javascript dependencies.

+If migrations are stopped with a `Killed` message, this certainly means the docker containers don't have enough RAM.
+See the [troubleshooting](#troubleshooting) section.

 ### Running Open edX